heatherbenton/heatherbenton/README.md

-### Hi there 👋
+### Hello and welcome

 <!--
 **heatherbenton/heatherbenton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-->

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on learning the MERN stack through MIT's Bootcamp.

-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with pretty much anything.
+We all have to start somewhere.

-- 💬 Ask me about ...
+- 💬 Ask me about... writing.
+I'm transitioning from a writing career into software development.

-- 📫 How to reach me: ...
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/heatherlbenton/)
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->